pytoolz/toolz/doc/source/control.rst

 The higher order function ``map`` gives us a name to call a particular control pattern.
 Regardless of whether or not you use a for loop, a list comprehension, or ``map`` itself, it is useful to recognize the operation and to give it a name.
-Naming control patterns lets us scale out and tackle more complex problems without burdening our mind with rote details.
+Naming control patterns lets us tackle complex problems a larger scale without burdening our mind with rote details.
 It is just as important as bundling data into data structures or building complex functions out of simple ones.

 *Naming control flow patterns enables programmers to manipulate increasingly complex operations.*